ketut-garjita/de-zoomcamp-2024/learning/module4/dbt-cloud-IDE-setup.md

 - Under Version Control on the left, click Commit and sync and add a message.
 For example, "Add taxi_rides_ny model, tests, docs."

-- Click Merge this branch to main to add these changes to the main branch on your repo.
+- Click Merge this branch to main to add these changes to the main branch on our repo.

 ## 11. Deploy dbt

-Use dbt Cloud's Scheduler to deploy your production jobs confidently and build observability into your processes.
-You'll learn to create a deployment environment and run a job in the following steps.
+Use dbt Cloud's Scheduler to deploy our production jobs confidently and build observability into our processes.  we'll learn to create a deployment environment and run a job in the following steps.

 ### Create a deployment environment

 - In the upper left, select Deploy, then click Environments.
 - Click Create Environment.
-- In the Name field, write the name of your deployment environment.
+- In the Name field, write the name of our deployment environment.
 For example, "Production."
 - In the dbt Version field, select the latest version from the dropdown.
-- Under Deployment Credentials, enter the name of the dataset you want to use as the target, such as "Analytics".
+- Under Deployment Credentials, enter the name of the dataset  we want to use as the target, such as "Analytics".
 This will allow dbt to build and work with that dataset.
 For some data warehouses, the target dataset may be referred to as a "schema".
 - Click Save.

 ![image](https://github.com/garjita63/de-zoomcamp-2024/assets/77673886/de124e55-aab6-4cf3-b54b-66ff21ee34a8)